alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 The main components of the VirtualBox Manager window are as follows:

  * The machine list.
 The left pane of the VirtualBox Manager window lists all your virtual machines.
 If you have not yet created any virtual machines, this list is empty.
-See Section 1.7.1, “The Machine List”.

  * The Details pane.
 The pane on the right displays the properties of the currently selected virtual machine.
 If you do not have any machines yet, the pane displays a welcome message.

 The toolbar buttons on the Details pane can be used to create and work with virtual machines.
-See Section 1.7.2, “The Details Pane”.

  * Help Viewer.
 A window that displays context-sensitive help topics for VirtualBox Manager tasks.
-See Section 1.7.4, “Help Viewer”.

 The Machine List
 =================